 How do I buy a karate uniform?

-We organise uniforms and provide them in the DOJO.
-You’ll be able to select your uniform size on the online enrolment form, but we’ll make sure you receive the right size/fit.
+We provide uniforms to members in the DOJO.
+You can buy a uniform on the online enrolment form.
+We will make sure you receive the right size.
 We embroider the uniforms and will have them ready for you before your first class.

 Do I have to buy a uniform?

 No, you don’t have to buy a uniform.
-You can wear clothing suitable for the class, if you’d like, until you’re ready to take that next step.
-No rush whatsoever!
+You can wear clothing suitable for stretching/workout, until you are ready to get one.
+No rush.

 I am a member and am now ready to buy a uniform.
 How do I do that?

 If you have already joined and are now ready to buy a uniform, just let us know by sending an sms or email, or by advising in the DOJO.
 You can receive it at your next class.

 I already have a uniform.
 May I use it?

 You can use your current uniform if it is plain white with no logo.
-If your jacket has a logo of another school or style, please remove the logo or turn your jacket inside out.
+If your jacket has a logo of another school or style, please remove the logo.

 Is there free parking?

 My child will miss one or two classes and I want to make sure I don’t pay for those classes.

-Tuition enables your child’s place in the class to be reserved and cannot be ‘adjusted’ or ‘deferred’ if a class is not attended.
+Tuition enables your child’s place in the class to be reserved and cannot be ‘adjusted’ or ‘deferred’ if a class is delivered by Sensei but not attended.
 The minimum commitment we require for training is once-per week.
 If your child missed a class, they can easily upgrade to twice-weekly training.